-Estate planning is complicated, and needs careful attention.
-Many people put it off, however, because it involves thinking about difficult topics like:
+Don’t Forget Your Beneficiary Designations When Estate Planning – Estate planning is complicated, and needs careful attention.
+Many people put it off, however, because it involves thinking about difficult topics, such as…

 Even though these things are hard to ponder, estate planning is necessary, regardless of wealth level.

 Do you have minor children?
 You need an estate plan to name a guardian for them.